ninabarzh/broomstick/content/posts/israels-trinity.md

 Itamar Ben-Gvir – A convicted inciter to racism and disciple of the banned extremist Meir Kahane, Ben-Gvir has risen from fringe provocateur to National Security Minister.
-His tenure has been marked by calls for Jewish supremacy, the arming of settlers, and inflammatory visits to the Al-Aqsa compound—actions that have repeatedly escalated tensions.
+His tenure has been marked by calls for Jewish supremacy, the arming of settlers, and inflammatory visits to the Al-Aqsa compound, actions that have repeatedly escalated tensions.
 His resignation in January 2025 over a Gaza ceasefire deal (and subsequent return in March) underscores his role as a destabilising force in Israeli politics.